lichendust/souschef/readme.md

 Sous Chef is a single, portable binary that *tries* to contain everything.
 It does optionally depend on Python for the caching feature — [see below](#blender-asset-tracer).

-### Jobs
+### Orders

+In Sous Chef, a render job is called an "order".

-Sous Chef, in its current form, can act in one of two ways in regards to job creation:
+Sous Chef, in its current form, can act in one of two ways in regards to order creation:

-- **Live copy**: It can create a job in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing job).
+- **Live copy**: It can create an order in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing order).
-- **Cache**: It can cache a job's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single job could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the job).
+- **Cache**: It can cache an orders's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single order could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the order).

 ### Render Queue

-Creating a job is not *starting* a job.
+Creating a order is not *starting* a order.
 Sous Chef can, once jobs have been created, start them in two ways:

-- Start and render the job queue, exiting when finished.
+- Start and render the order queue, exiting when finished.
-- Start and render the job queue, remaining alive and watching the job directory for new ones to be added by other instances of Sous Chef.
+- (⚠ Not implemented yet) Start and render the order queue, remaining alive and watching the order directory for new ones to be added by other instances of Sous Chef.
 This is the "build server" mode as described above.

 ### Commands